shengyanli1982/workqueue/README.md

 ### 1.2.
 Heap

+Prior to version **v2.1.3**, this project utilized the `Insertion Sort` algorithm for sorting elements within the heap.
+However, starting from version **v2.1.3**, the project has transitioned to using the `Red Black Tree` algorithm for this purpose.
+The `Red-Black Tree` algorithm, with its time complexity of `O(logn)`, typically outperforms the `Insertion Sort` algorithm in most scenarios.

+#### 1.2.1.
+Insertion Sort algorithm

 **Direct performance**

 The project uses the `Insertion Sort` algorithm to sort elements in the heap.
 In a sorted array, the time complexity of the `Insertion Sort` algorithm is `O(n)`.
 In this project, a `list` is used to store the elements in the heap.
 Each element is appended to the end of the list and then sorted.